Republic of Korea Navy: Ships

 The KSS program was a three-phased program to build up the ROK Navy's submarine forces.
 Before the KSS program, the submarine fleet of the ROK Navy consisted of Dolgorae-class midget submarines, which had limited capabilities for inshore operations.

 Through the first phase, KSS-I, the ROK Navy acquired nine 1,200-ton Chang Bogo-class submarine.
 For the second phase, KSS-II, the ROK Navy planned to acquire nine 1,800-ton Sohn Wonyil-class submarines with Air-Independent propulsion (AIP) system; the lead boat of her class, ROKS Sohn Wonyil (SS 072) was launched at a shipyard of Hyundai Heavy Industries on June 9, 2006.
 The Type 214 submarine is expected to play a key role in safeguarding the country's maritime interests.
 For the third phase of the program, the lead boat of KSS-III, the Dosan Ahn Changho (SS 083) was launched in 2018.
 A total of nine 3,000-ton KSS-III submarines are expected to be built in South Korea with indigenous technologies (i.e. not going under license as the previous KSS-I and KSS-II submarines).

-The KSS-III submarines will be able to fire submarine launched ballistic missiles (SLBMs): Prompted by North Korea's development of the KN-11 SLBM, a vertical launching pad will be installed on the submarines for a missile expected to be developed by 2020.
+The KSS-III submarines will be able to fire submarine launched ballistic missiles (SLBMs): Prompted by North Korea's development of the Pukguksong-1 (KN-11) SLBM, a vertical launching pad will be installed on the submarines for a missile expected to be developed by 2020.
 KSS-III submarines will have six vertical missile launch tubes that could house Hyunmoo-2B short-range ballistic missile with a range of 500 km.

-South Korea has long sought the acquisition of nuclear-powered submarines, and the 2021 AUKUS announcement to supply them to Australia has renewed this desire.
+South Korea has long sought the acquisition of nuclear-powered submarines, and the 2021 AUKUS announcement to supply Australia with US made Virginia class submarines together with nuclear propulsion technology to Australia so they can build a new submarine class SSN-AUKUS in Australia has renewed this desire.
+In 2025, the United States announced that it had given South Korea approval to build nuclear power-submarines at the South Korean owned Hanwha Philly Shipyard in the US.
+Days after the US announcement, Reuters reported that a South Korean presidential official had said that South Korea wishes to use enriched uranium from the US to build nuclear power-submarines in South Korea.
+South Korean Prime Minister Kim Min-seok said the following week that the Hanwha Philly Shipyard did not currently have the capability to build a nuclear-powered submarine.
+On 5 November, Defense Minister Ahn Gyu-back contradicted President Trump's earlier statement asserting that "there has been no mention of where to build them, whether in Korea or the US".